-Different cities and regions debate over how spicy the Adana kebab should be, but the inclusion of ground lamb is a constant.
-Other historical directions include restriction on the type of lamb that can be used, the type and shape of the knife that's used to grind it, and even the exact dimensions of the skewers that will be used to cook it.
+Different cities and regions debate over how spicy the Adana kebab should be, but the inclusion of ground lamb as the choice of meat is a constant.
+Other historical directions include a restriction on the type of lamb that can be used, the type and shape of the knife that is used to grind it, and even the exact dimensions of the skewers that will be used to cook it.

-In modern times, most people buy lamb already ground at either the butcher shop or the butcher counter of major supermarkets and grocery outlets.
+In modern times, however, most people buy lamb already ground at either the butcher shop or the butcher counter of major supermarkets and grocery outlets.
 And the choice of skewer is usually just whether to opt for metal or wood.
-But variations in spiciness and additional ingredients such as onion and garlic in the kebabs is still up to each cook and varies by region and country.
+But variations in spiciness and additional ingredients such as minced onion and garlic in the kebabs is still up to each cook and varies by personal taste as well as the traditions of regions and countries.

 - 1 pound ground lamb